xmos/lib_device_control/README.rst

 Summary
 *******

-The Device Control Library provides the ability to configure and control an XMOS device from a host over a number of transport layers.
+The Device Control Library is a protocol layer that handles the routing of control messages between a host and one or many controllable resources within the controlled device.
+The library is transport agnostic and can be used with physical transports such as I2C, SPI, USB or XSCOPE.

 ********
 Features